math-a3k/django-ai/docs/apps/bayesian_networks.rst

 Node parameters' strings starting with ``:`` are considered *Custom Keywords*, they should be used at an ``*arg`` level and their meaning or behaviour triggered is described below:

 ``:noplates``
-    Triggers the deletion of a keyword argument.
+    Triggers the deletion of the ``plates`` keyword argument.
 Use this when you do not want a keyword argument to be set automatically.
-Currently, only ``plates`` is set automatically for Stochastic Observable Nodes when it is not specified and it is set to the "shape" of the data being observed.
+Currently, ``plates`` is only set automatically for Stochastic Observable Nodes when it is not specified and it is set to the "shape" of the data being observed.
 In some types of networks this can interfere with `BayesPy` plates propagation.
 To avoid this, use ``:noplates`` in the Node's parameters.

 ``:ifr``
-    Triggers Initializate from Random in the Node's engine object.
+    Triggers `Initialize from Random` in the Node's engine object.

 ``:dl|<NODE_NAME>``
     Uses the Data Length of of Node ``NODE_NAME``.
 Meant to be used in plates, i.e. ``plates=(:dl|Y, )``

 Visualization